Barry Johnston (writer)

-Charles Barry Johnston (born on 17 April 1949 in Paddington, London, England), also known as Barry Alexander, is a British writer, audiobook producer, radio presenter and songwriter.
+Charles Barry Johnston (born 17 April 1949), also known as Barry Alexander, is a British writer, audiobook producer, radio presenter and songwriter.
 He is the eldest son of the BBC cricket commentator Brian Johnston (24 June 1912 – 5 January 1994).
 He was a member of the British vocal group Design in the 1970s and later presented radio shows on KLOA-AM in California, US and on BBC Radio in the UK.
 He is now an award-winning producer of audiobooks and has also edited and written several books, including biographies of Kenneth Horne and of his father, Brian Johnston.

 Career

 Music

 Barry Johnston was educated at Sunningdale School and Eton College.
 When he was eighteen he signed as a songwriter to The Beatles' company Apple Publishing.
 In 1969 he joined the vocal group Design who went on to appear on more than fifty television shows in the UK in the early 1970s with stars such as Morecambe & Wise, The Two Ronnies, Tommy Cooper and Benny Hill.
 When he joined the actors' union Equity in 1970 there was already a member with a similar name so he adopted the stage name Barry Alexander.

 Design released 13 singles and 5 albums in the UK and Barry Alexander wrote many of the group's album tracks and b-sides, as well as the singles "Love Is" and "Losing You".

 After Design split up at the end of 1976, he became the personal manager of The New Seekers.